-With the TurningClassic software there are two options for the students to answer the questions.
+With the pointsolutions software there are two options for the students to answer the questions.
 The first is by using their mobile devices such as a phone, tablet or laptop.
-These can be used by downloading the app or going to the website and signing in with their @NDSU email.
+These can be used by downloading the pointsolutions app or going to the website and signing in with their @NDSU email.
 The other option is students can purchase a clicker and answer that way.
 The clicker connects to the polling software with the receiver.
 Note that the students using the clicker will not be able to see the question on their clicker.
 This means that the clickers are only used for in-person teaching.

 Instructors must sync their courses before they proceed.
 This process can be found on the instructor resources page in the knowledge base.

 When you plug in the receiver you will have all the software downloaded on it.
 There should be a PC and Mac version.
-When you open the version that matches your computer and sign in with your @NDSU email you should see the TurningClassic dashboard (see picture below)
+When you open the version that matches your computer and sign in with your @NDSU email you should see the pointsolutions dashboard (see picture below)

 The dashboard is split into a few sections.
 The first section is the dashboard tabs, this is where you will find the information for each section.
 Polling is where you deal with polling, content is where you deal with content, and manage is where you deal with managing grades or uploading them to Blackboard.